rizdaprasetya/mt-alt-doc/en/security/overview.md

 This is your implementation responsibility, it can be securely managed from your backend, e.g: via validation and implementation logic.

+### Securely Verify Payment Status
+Learn more on how to [securely verify payment status](/en/after-payment/http-notification.md#verifying-notification-authenticity), to avoid system security/financial liability on merchant side.

 ### Others
 With the various Security protections provided above,